Aiden-Jacobs/United_Map/README.md

         flightNumber (str): The flight number for the flight. available_JOY (list): A list of integers representing the number of JOY class seats available in the aircraft for this flight.
         SAlisted_JOY (list): A list of integers representing the number of JOY class seats that have been assigned to standby passengers for this flight.
+    Functions:
+        getDepartureAirport- gets the departureAirport
+        getArrivalAirport- gets the arrivalAirport
+        getDepartureTime- gets the departureTime
+        GetFlightTime- gets the flightTime
+        GetArrivalTime- gets the arrivalTime
     """